Heedsauce/Capstone/README.md

 # First Login
 After you put the SD card into the Raspbery Pi connect it to whatever powercord/source you have and WAIT until the GREEN light stops blinking.
-The Green light means it is reading from the card and starting to boot After the green light is solid then go to your command line and type in  ssh@USERNAME@HOSTNAME.local and you should see a screen asking for a fingerprint, say yes
+The Green light means it is reading from the card and starting to boot After the green light is solid then go to your command line and type in  ssh USERNAME@HOSTNAME.local and you should see a screen asking for a fingerprint, say yes
 After you say Yes you will be connected to the Pi!
 # Update system
 sudo apt update -y && sudo apt upgrade -y